-Raw materials are valued at weighted average cost.
+Raw materials are valued at the lower of weighted average cost or market.

 Inventoried work relating to contracts in process and work in process is valued at actual production cost, including factory overhead incurred to date.
 Work in process represents spare units; parts and other inventory items acquired or produced to service units previously sold or to meet anticipated future orders.
 The cost elements of contracts in process and work in process consist of production costs of goods and services currently in process and overhead.
 Provision for losses on contracts is made when the existence of such losses becomes probable and estimable.
+The provision for losses on contracts is included in other accrued expenses on the Company's balance sheet.
 The costs attributed to units delivered under contracts are based on the estimated average cost of all units expected to be produced.
 Certain contracts are expected to extend beyond twelve months.